sELDIG/SimulationStudy/README.md

 3) (IGNORE FOR NOW) Place site x species info for each simulation in the 'sitexspecies' folder (if applicable).
 Files should be labeled mm_xxxxx_sites.csv, and include a site (or grid cell ID) column and a species column (i.e. long format), followed by an abundance column if applicable.

+4) Upload a parameters file, labeled **mm_parameters.csv** where **mm** is the abbreviated code identifying the model that generated it (e.g. 'hs', 'etienne', 'fh', etc.).
+* This file should have one row for every simulation run for which output is provided.
+* In this parameters file, the first column should be called **model** and should be filled with the model abbreviation.
-4) Upload a parameters file, labeled mm_parameters.csv where mm is the two-letter code identifying the model that generated it.
-In this file, the first column will be called simID and will hold the unique simulation ID you are using to distinguish the different model runs.
-The other columns will be for the parameter settings of your model, so that a single row will describe the parameters used to generate a given set of output.
+* The second column should be called **simID** and will hold the unique simulation ID (integer only please) you are using to distinguish the different model runs.
+* The next columns will be for the parameter settings of your model, thus the number of columns is expected to vary from model to model.
 (This will allow us to eventually explore within a given model the effect of these settings on metrics of tree shape within the [shiny app](https://hurlbertlab.shinyapps.io/simulationstudy/)).
+* The last five columns should be called **'env', 'nic', 'dis', 'mut',** and **'tim'**, and they refer to how a given tree fits into the **simulation experiments** described [here](https://github.com/sELDIG/SimulationStudy/blob/master/experiments/experiments.md).
+If a given simulation output has been designated as one of the three treatment levels (Low, Medium, High) for a given experiment, then it will have a 'L', 'M', or 'H'. **NOTE1:** You may choose to upload many simulations that explore parameter space that are not part of the specific experiments.
+In this case, leave these fields blank for those simulations. **NOTE2:** A single simulation run may be a part of multiple experiments, although this will be most likely for 'Medium' treatment levels since we are attempting to hold all other parameters at "average" levels while varying the one of interest.

 5) Classify your simulation model according to the modeling approach and processes included on this [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1pcUuINauW11cE5OpHVQf_ZuzHzhm2VJkCn7-lSEJXYI/edit#gid=2047946073).
 Importantly, there is a separate row for every unique simulation ID in case some of these values differ based on parameter settings, but in some cases all rows for a given model could potentially be identical.
 This information is for comparing between models on the [shiny app](https://hurlbertlab.shinyapps.io/simulationstudy/).